VictorTagayun/SLiCAP_Python_AlternateInstall/README.md

 1. Before you install **SliCAP**, download **_in_place_** module first
 2. Go to https://raw.githubusercontent.com/jwodder/inplace/master/src/in_place.py , right click the "In-place file processing" and choose "Save as".
 Save the file inside SLiCAP_python folder where **"setup.py"** is located, it should be inside "SLiCAP_python".
 Make sure **"setup.py"** and **"in_place.py"** are in the same folder.
 Make sure the file is not **"in_place.py.txt"**, if so, just rename to **"in_place.py"**.
 3. In your PC, go to where the Python portable is located **"..\Winpython64-3.9.2.0cod\WPy64-3920"**.
 Run **"WinPython Command Prompt.exe"**, a commmand prompt will show.
-4. In the command prompt, go to the folder where "SLiCAP_python" is located, you may need to issue a comand **"cd -directory of SLiCAP_python-"** to change to that directory.
+4. In the command prompt, go to the folder where "SLiCAP_python" is located, you may need to issue a comand **"cd (directory where SLiCAP_python is located)"** to change to that directory.
 5. Run this command

 	```